-Pimpled eggs have small, raised lumps of calcium on the shell, and feel rough and sandpaper–like to the touch.
+Pimpled eggs have small, raised lumps of calcium on the shell and feel rough and sandpaper–like to the touch.
 The severity of the pimples depends on the amount of foreign material present during calcification.
-As with calcium deposits, these eggs would still be Grade A eggs in exterior quality if each pimple is smaller than 1/8 inch.
-Any one pimple larger than 1/8 of an inch would make that egg a Grade B egg.
+As with calcium deposits, these eggs would still be Grade A eggs in exterior quality if each pimple is smaller than 1/8 in.
+Any one pimple larger than 1/8 in. would make that egg a Grade B egg.

 These eggs appear to have ridges or wrinkled surfaces.
 Overcrowding, which results in stressed hens, can cause this abnormality.
 It also can be seen when a hen’s shell gland is defective or if the flock has infectious bronchitis.
 Wrinkles can result in weakened shells.
 Based on USDA standards for exterior eggshell quality, a wrinkled egg is downgraded to Grade B.

 These eggs have a very rough, corrugated-looking surface.
 This happens during plumping, the process where nutrient rich fluids are pumped into membrane–covered eggs before the shell is laid over the shell membrane.
 When plumping is not controlled properly and terminates before the process is completed, corrugated eggs result.
 This abnormality is more common in older hens but can be seen in younger birds.
 Heat stress, salty water, poor nutrition, and mycotoxin contaminated diets all can cause corrugated eggs.
 Depending on the severity of the roughness in these eggs, they may be downgraded to Grade B because of eggshell quality.